Tasneem Essop: Climate advocacy

 In 2001 she was appointed as Western Cape Provincial Minister of Transport, Public Works & Property Management.
 In May 2004, she was appointed as Provincial Minister of Environmental Affairs and Development Planning.

-In this portfolio she has been a staunch promoter of sustainable development and has piloted a number of new policies for the province, such as the Provincial Spatial Development Framework (PSDF), a Climate Change Response Strategy, a Sustainable Energy Strategy (SES) and Guidelines for Golf Estates, Polo Fields and Polo Estates.
+Essop has been a staunch promoter of sustainable development and has piloted a number of new policies for the Western Cape province, such as the Provincial Spatial Development Framework (PSDF), a Climate Change Response Strategy, a Sustainable Energy Strategy (SES) and Guidelines for Golf Estates, Polo Fields and Polo Estates.

 She has also lectured on a number of international stages on matters such as the impacts of climate change, protecting the Cape's unique biodiversity and, more recently, has become recognised as a renewable energy champion.

 She was invited as a guest speaker to the Latin America and Caribbean Conference on Climate Change and visited Cuba where she met with the Deputy Minister of Science, Technology and Environment and leading biodiversity and climate change experts.

 Essop is well known for saying that 'climate change is a poverty issue'.

 Essop is also the leader of Provincial Government delegation in the Provincial Development Council (PDC), a social dialogue institution consisting of government, labour, civil society and business.

 After the Western Cape experienced electricity shortages in 2006 Premier Rasool initiated the Energy Risk Management Committee (a broad stakeholder forum).
 This body, which was reactivated in 2008, is chaired by Essop and has been responsible for reducing electricity consumption, promoting energy efficiency and alternative sources of energy in the Western Cape.

 In 2021 she was in Glasgow at COP26.
 During the meeting she gave a "Ray of the Day" to Scotland and India.
 Her organisation also gave "Fossil of the Day" to Norway, Australia and Japan for promoting fossil fuels.